 In order to save the Pay-Per-View show, Whyte needed to present his evidence.
-A green light from the UK Anti-Doping Agency and the Commissioner of the event, the British Boxing Board of Control, was sought.
+Greenlighted by the UK Anti-Doping Agency and the Commissioner of the event, the British Boxing Board of Control was sought.

 Throughout the process, Whyte’s opponent nor the governing body sanctioning – the WBC, were not informed of any adverse findings.

-Speaking to a representative of Barbershop Conversations, whom Hearn labelled ‘a clown’ during the video, his version of events were presented.
+Speaking to a representative of Barbershop Conversations, whom Hearn labeled ‘a clown’ during the video, his version of events was presented.

 Essentially, Hearn says UKAD and the BBBofC are the ones responsible for allowing Whyte to face Rivas despite the red flag.